-Try these two simple updates to give your kitchen a new look without replacing your cabinets.
+Try these simple updates to give your kitchen a new look without replacing your cabinets.
 All it takes for a kitchen cabinet facelift is your willingness to do it yourself.

 This post may contain affiliate links.